Indiana Jones and the Temple of Doom: Development

 A second draft was finished by September.
 Captain Blumburtt, Chattar Lal, and the boy Maharaja originally had more crucial roles.
-A dogfight scene was deleted, as well as scenes where those who drank the Kali blood turned into zombies with physical superhuman abilities.
+A dogfight scene was deleted, as were scenes where those who drank the Kali blood turned into zombies with physical superhuman abilities.
 During pre-production, the Temple of Death title was replaced with Temple of Doom.
 From March to April 1983, Huyck and Katz simultaneously performed rewrites for a final shooting script.
+One scene that made it into the script, but was dropped during filming, was about a snake coiling around Willie.
+As Capshaw has a fear of snakes, Spielberg noticed how difficult it was for her to film the scene, and decided to skip it.

 Huyck and Katz later said Harrison Ford took many of the one liners originally given to Short Round.